idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 | Engineering Efficiency and Process | Engineering systems and protocols ensure a pit of success.
 Process is automated, and releases have high velocity and minimal risk.                                                                                                                |
 | Technical Assets                   | Systems are extensible in the ways that support the business.
 Operational burden is minimal (side bar: to help me prioritize I'm on the pages), and technical debt is applied judiciously (take debt if you might be able to write off the asset) |

-### How do you describe your job to people outside the industry?
+### How do you describe your job to people outside the industry

 I run a factory which produces widgets and has employees.
 For those in the industry this translates to: